nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **Command Box:** Where you can type and enter commands.
 - **Result Display:** Shows the result of the command you entered.
 - **Patient List:** Displays all the patients currently stored in the system.
-- **Appointment List:** Displays the scheduled appointments for patients.
+- **Appointment List:** Displays the scheduled appointments for patients in chronological order.
 - **Menu (File/Help):** Provides additional options for managing the app (e.g., exit, access help).
 - **Data Storage Location Footer:** Displays the location where patient and appointment data are stored.